Seabird she flies ....

 Chapter 1

-Jeremy sat atop Bobbara, taking in the 222 degree view from 300 metres up across the rolling, tree covered hills and ploughed fields.
-The big sky was brilliantly blue with intriguing formations of white, fluffy clouds floating aimlessly on high.
-A slight breeze blew in from the south, coolish as usual, rolling off the distant Snowy Mountains.
+Jeremy sat atop Bobbara, taking in the 222 degree view from 300 metres above the rolling, tree covered hills and ploughed fields which peeled off to the horizon.
+Above him the big sky was brilliantly blue with endlessly intriguing formations of white, fluffy clouds floating aimlessly on high.
+A cigar, a car, a coral tree and cat - he saw them all, white and puffy.
+A slight breeze blew in from the south, coolish as usual, coming off the distant Snowy Mountains.
 His mind was clear, free, floating like the clouds, full of nothing and of everything.
-Time was standing still, and the past flowed all around him.
-He sat there, on the smooth, weathered granite, letting the thoughts come and go, likes waves on the shore, washing over him.
+Time was standing still, and the past surrounded him, like a bubble.
+He sat there, on the smooth, weathered granite, letting thoughts come and go; waves on the shore, washing over him.
 There was her, and them, and all the others.
-He wondered what it all meant, if anything.....
+He wondered what it all meant, if anything; the melancholia, the faith in the future, the fact of her presence, long after death.....

 7.20am, Saturday, 22 September 1956.

 Timerong hospital's maternity ward was built in the 1920s.
-A large, 2 storey, brick extension, it had been tacked onto a single storey weatherboard building which had, since the 1880s, served as the district cottage hospital, and for a couple of decades prior a residence.
-The hospital was located on a small ridge on the edge of town, part of an escarpment which in turn fed water into a pond which sat by its side.
-It was now called the Queen Elizabeth II Maternity Ward in honour of the recently crowned princess of the Commonwealth who had visited Timerong two years previous.
+It was a large, 2 storey, brick extension, tacked onto a single storey weatherboard building which had, since the 1880s, served as the district cottage hospital, and for a couple of decades prior as residence of the manager of a nearby gold mine.
+The hospital was located on a small ridge on the edge of town, part of an escarpment which in turn fed water into a winding creek and series of ponds, or billabongs, which sat by its side.
+Known to locals as the Lizzy, it's full name was the Queen Elizabeth II Maternity Ward, in honour of the recently crowned princess of the Commonwealth who had visited Timerong two years prior to Jeremy's arrival.
 The delivery room was located on the ground floor, next to the operating theatre.

 ‘It’s a boy, Mrs Ryder.
 It’s a boy,’ said Dr. Foster as the matron washed down the crying newborn with a warm, wet towel.

-‘Can I hold him doctor?’ asked Jane, as she slowly regained clarity following the struggle of the previous four hours.
+‘Can I hold him, doctor?’ asked Jane exhaustedly, as she slowly regained clarity following the struggle of the previous four hours.

 ‘Perhaps later.
-You should rest now,’ said Matron Whiley, a large woman with a cap that looked like the wings of a bird, or a bishop, and a small fob watch pinned to her right breast.
+You should rest now,’ said Matron Whiley, a large woman with a cap that looked like the wings of a bird, or a bishop, and a small fob watch pinned to her right breast on a blue uniform.

-‘Okay,’ said Jane rather despondently, feeling a strong urge to hold her child, but realising it was not the proper thing to do to question the hospital staff on this.
+‘Okay,’ said Jane rather despondently, feeling a strong urge to hold her child and put it to her breast, but realising it was not the proper thing to do to question the hospital staff on this occasion.
+She had been informed as much upon arrival the previous day.

-The baby was taken by the matron into a room just off the delivery area, where it was placed in a crib next to four others.
+The newborn baby was now taken by the matron into a room just off the delivery area, where it was placed in a crib next to four others.
 The doctor and other nurse left, and a wardsman came into the room.
-He helped Jane into a wheel chair and she was pushed back to the ward where the resident nurse gave her an intoxicating milky mixture.
-It put her to sleep for 24 hours.
-When she awoke on Sunday morning she found her husband Ben sitting by the bed, reading the morning paper and sipping on a cup of tea.
+He smile, and his warm demeaner was comforting as he gently assisted Jane into a wheel chair and pushed her back to the ward, where the resident nurse gave her an intoxicating milky mixture.
+This put her to sleep for the next 24 hours.
+When she awoke on Sunday morning she found Ben sitting by the bed, reading the morning paper and sipping on a cup of tea.

 'Do you have a name for the boy,' he asked.

-'I like Jeremy," answered Jane with a croaky voice, her throat dry and stomach both sore from the birth but also empty and hungry.
-She felt very groggy.
+'I like Jeremy," answered Jane with a croaky voice, her throat dry, stomach both sore from the birth, and rumbling due to hunger.
+She felt groggy.

 'That's okay," he replied, then buried his head back between the pages of the newspaper.